-Written by Dr. M. Dennis Jackson, Professor of English (retired), University of Delaware, for GradSchools.com
+Written by Dr. M. Dennis Jackson, Professor of English (retired), University of Delaware

-Applying for graduate school can be tedious and nerve-wrecking, and perhaps the worst step is getting good recommendation letters.
+Applying for graduate school can be tedious and nerve-wrecking, and perhaps the worst step is getting good a recommendation letter for graduate school.
 But the process can be survived, and I can tell you how.

-Unfortunately you can't write your own recommendation letters (wouldn't be ethical), but if you get started early during your senior year of college and stay focused and organized, you will find that you can substantially influence what goes into the letters your references write, and the ultimate strength of those letters.
+Unfortunately you can't write your own recommendation letter for graduate school (wouldn't be ethical), but if you get started early during your senior year of college and stay focused and organized, you will find that you can substantially influence what goes into the letters your references write, and the ultimate strength of those letters.

 You will find that many graduate schools set an application deadline in November or December.
 These are hectic months for professors.
 The semester is driving toward an end, the holidays loom ahead and term papers and final exams are streaming in, waiting to be graded (and you thought only the poor students suffer end-of-semester stresses).
 So, anticipate these pressures and ask for letters early - in September.